infobyte/doggie/doggie_esp32/README.md

 ## **Description**
-This implementation provides a **CAN Bus to USB adapter** using the **ESP32** microcontroller (commonly available in devkits such as the ESP-WROOM-32 we will use as example).
+This implementation provides a **CAN Bus to USB or BLE adapter** using the **ESP32** microcontroller (commonly available in devkits such as the ESP-WROOM-32 we will use as example).
 The adapter uses the **slcan protocol** (CAN over Serial), making it compatible with popular software tools such as **SocketCAN**, **Python-can**, and other slcan-compatible applications.
 Since these boards include a UART bridge connected to the UART0 peripheral, SLCAN will be available through UART0 and USB using the default configuration.

 ---